djrlj694/cookiecutter-repo/README.md

 [Cookiecutter](https://github.com/audreyr/cookiecutter) is a cross-platform software tool that generates [**boilerplate**](https://en.wikipedia.org/wiki/Boilerplate_code) for [**software projects**](https://en.wikipedia.org/wiki/Software_project_management) from templates.
 These templates, called **cookiecutters**, can be used to define a project's directory tree structure, the names of its directories and files, and the boilerplate content of its files.
 They can also facilitate, both manually and automatically, the run-time customization of the generated names and boilerplate.

 The cookiecutter presented here, Cookiecutter-Repo, defines a basic directory structure and template files for generating boilerplate for [**software repositories**](https://en.wikipedia.org/wiki/Software_repository) &mdash; collections of one or more software projects.
-These repositories are rudimentary, containing only a starter set of software project deliverables (e.g., source code) and supporting artifacts (e.g., documentation).
+These repositories are rudimentary, containing only a starter set of files.

 It should be noted that, colloquially speaking, "software repository" and "software project" are interchangeable.
 In contrast, Cookiecutter-Repo treats these terms as technically distinct.
 The reasons why are twofold:

 1. To align with [GitHub's definition](https://help.github.com/en/articles/github-glossary#repository) of its "most basic element" for containing "all of the project files (including documentation)" and storing "each file's revision history";
 help.github.com/en/articles/github-glossary#repository)
-2. To reinforce that a single software repository may contain both multiple software projects and supporting artifacts.
+2. To reinforce that a single software repository may contain both deliverables (e.g., source code) and supporting artifacts (e.g., documentation) for multiple software projects.

 ## Usage